Knife, whip expert shows off skills at church

 “I won’t go to a church that waters down the bible.
 If you’re not going to preach it, don’t even ask me to come to your church. … It’s getting the gospel out to people who might not other- wise come to church,” he said.

 Pastors, invite the Baileys to their churches in hopes of reaching new people.
-He wants people to hear about Jesus from a pastor in cowboy boots.
+He wants people to hear about Jesus from a preacher in cowboy boots.

 “We hope people are brought closer to God because they were here,” the pastors say.